-Prerequisite: Personal Fitness

-This course focuses on highly intense, competitive activities.
+RACQUET & TEAM SPORTS One-Semester Course: 6231 Grades: 10-12 Prerequisite: Personal Fitness Credit Type: Physical Education or Elective This course focuses on highly intense, competitive activities.
 There will be opportunities to play a variety of team and racquet sports (volleyball, ping pong, floor hockey, tennis, badminton, etc.).
-The class will include fitness activities such as core strength and running.
+The class will include fitness activities such as c core strength and running.
+SPORTS MEDICINE 1-2 Year-Long Course: 8201-8202

-Prerequisite: Personal Fitness

-Credit Type: Career & Technical Education or Physical Education or Elective

-This course is designed to broaden the knowledge and experiences of students in the field of Sports Medicine.
+Grades: 10-12 Prerequisite: Personal Fitness Credit Type: Career & Technical Education or Physical Education or Elective This course is designed to broaden the knowledge and experiences of students in the field of Sports Medicine.
 Students will combine course work with hands-on participation in the following areas: anatomy and physiology of sports injuries, taping/wrapping of sports injuries, first aid and emergency care, rehabilitation of injuries, sports nutrition, psychology of sports, and careers in sports medicine.
 College credit may be available to eligible students.

-Prerequisite: Sports Medicine 1-2

-Credit Type: Career & Technical Education or Physical Education or Elective

-This course builds upon the competencies introduced in Sports Medicine 1-2.
+SPORTS MEDICINE 3-4.....Year-Long Course: 8203-8204 Grades: 11-12 Prerequisite: Sports Medicine 1-2 Credit Type: Career & Technical Education or Physical Education or Elective This course builds upon the competencies introduced in Sports Medicine 1-2.
 This course combines the hands-on experiences of the medical field and the knowledge that students have gained themselves in the field of Sports Medicine.
 The advanced nature of Sports Medicine is emphasized as students are prepared to assist future employers in all medical fields.

-Prerequisite: Weights and Personal Fitness or Instructor Approval

-A section of this course meets before school during 0 Period (6:35 a.m. to 7:30 a.m.).
+WEIGHT TRAININGOne-Semester Course: 6141 Grades: 10-12 Prerequisite: Weights and Personal Fitness or Instructor Approval Credit Type: Physical Education or Elective A section of this course meets before school during 0 Period (6:35 a.m. to 7:30 a.m.).
 It is designed for the highly motivated student who wants to increase his/her physical performance; i.e., strength, flexibility, agility, balance, speed, and cardiovascular endurance.
 The student will also gain an understanding of human anatomy and exercise physiology.
 The student will actively participate in a wide variety of training regimens, including weight training, agility, running and foot drills, sprints, and distance running.
 Weekly discussions about nutrition, supplements, and exercise science will occur.
 This course is a structured group program, rather than an individualized program.
 May be repeated for credit.

-0 HOUR WEIGHT TRAINING......One-Semester Course: 9970
+Grades: 10-12 Prerequisite: Weights and Personal Fitness or Instructor Approval Credit Type: Physical Education or Elective A section of this course meets before school during 0 Period (6:40 a.m. to 7:40 a.m.).
+SEE COURSE DESCRIPTION FOR WEIGHT TRAINING ABOVE.
+WEIGHT TRAINING AND PERSONAL FITNESS......One-Semester Course: 6121 Grades: 9-10 Prerequisite: None